-I’ve recently made an effort to understand better how we are going to achieve our goal of near universal home heat electrification with heat pumps by 2050.
+I’ve made an effort to understand better how we are going to achieve our goal of near universal home heat electrification with heat pumps by 2050.
 This post draws together my understanding so far.
 It acknowledges uncertainties and leaves some questions unanswered.

 New Construction vs. Retrofits